nc1z/datagovsg-ts/README.md

 # NodeJs wrapper for public SG transport APIs

-A simple NodeJS typescript wrapper for easy integration with Singapore's real-time transport data.gov.sg APIs
+A simple unofficial nodeJS wrapper for easy integration with real-time transport-related data.gov.sg public APIs

 > !
 Work in progress, the below instructions do not work for now

+> An API key is required, and is currently not obtainable via https://developers.data.gov.sg/

 ## Getting started